 Every step along the way felt like an improvement on what had come before, and I willingly embraced it.
 Music became more portable, the music-playing devices became less fragile, and the amount you had access to on any device increased dramatically in the early 2000s.
 This was progress and I was just fine with it.
 More music was better, more choice was better, and the music industry helped this transition by honorable and dubious means.

-So I got those twelve cassettes, though all these years later I only remember a few titles: Billy Squire's Emotions in Motion, Aldo Nova's self-title album, Toto IV by Toto, and my favorite, Styx's Kilroy was Here with the timeless classic, Mr. Roboto.
+So I got those twelve cassettes, though all these years later, I only remember a few titles: Billy Squire's Emotions in Motion, Aldo Nova's self-title album, Toto IV by Toto, and my favorite, Styx's Kilroy was Here with the timeless classic, Mr. Roboto.
 With those twelve cassettes came the instant gratification and music library my ten-year-old self craved.
 But then came the fine print I never bothered to read until it was too late.
-I was obligated to buy six more over the next two years at full price plus shipping and handling.
+I was obligated to buy six more over the next two years at full price, plus shipping and handling.
 Well, that didn't sound too hard.

-At the end of the day, some life lessons were learned.
+Some life lessons were learned.

 If you didn't respond in time to the company's album of the month offer, they'd automatically send it and then bill you for it.
 Here's where Columbia House's cleverness came into play.
-You see, you had to actually mail back a form declining the album of the month.
+You see, you had to mail back a form declining the album of the month.
 If you didn't do this by a specific date, they shipped it to your address and charged you the full price, plus shipping and handling.

-Columbia House's cynical bet was that most Americans were either too lazy or too distracted to accomplish these simple tasks.
+Columbia House's cynical bet was that most Americans were too lazy or distracted to accomplish these simple tasks.
 That was certainly true for me.
 Even worse, the album of the month inevitably sucked.
 Through my own negligence (but I was ten!), I piled up a bunch of tapes that I didn't order and was frankly embarrassed to show my friends, like Wham, Culture Club, and Cindi Lauper.
 Clearly, I'd moved on from the Village People to more manly performers, though I don't know how you could be more manly than the VP.

 But sketchy mail-order business models aside, audio cassettes revolutionized how we listened to music.
 Big, clunky, turntable-dependent records couldn't compete with the Walkman.
 This trend continued in the 90s as CDs replaced cassettes as the dominant way to enjoy music.
 They were more durable than their predecessors and held more music.
 Unfortunately, they were also easy to copy and upload onto computers.
 This helped create the pirated music crisis of the early 2000s when companies like Napster allowed users to download songs for free.